 (1) The TSP shall supply the following, via ICCP, updated at least every ten minutes:

-(a) Line ID;

-(b) From station;

-(c) To station; and

-(d) Each of the three ratings: Normal Rating, Emergency Rating, and 15-Minute Rating.
+(a) Normal Rating; and

+(b) Optionally Emergency Rating and/or 15-Minute Rating (required when Emergency Rating is provided).

 (2) ERCOT shall link each provided line rating with the ERCOT Network Operations Model and implement the ratings for the next Operating Hour.
 ERCOT shall use the Dynamic Ratings in its SCADA alarming, real-time Security Analysis, and SCED process.
 When the telemetry is not operational, ERCOT shall use a temperature appropriate for current conditions, and employ the required Dynamic Rating lookup table to determine the appropriate rating.

 3.10.8.2 Dynamic Ratings Delivered via Static Table and Telemetered Temperature